cms-dev/cms/docs/Task types.rst

 In a TwoSteps task, contestants submit two source files implementing a function each (the idea is that the first function gets the input and compute some data from it with some restriction, and the second tries to retrieve the original data).

+The admins must provide a manager, which is compiled together with both of the contestant-submitted files.
+The manager needs to be named :file:`manager.ext`, where ``ext`` is the standard extension of a source file in that language.
+Furthermore, for C/C++ and Pascal, appropriate header files for the two source files given by the contestants need to be provided, as well as manager header files (:file:`manager.h`, :file:`managerlib.pas`)---**even if they are empty**.

-The admins must provide a manager compiled together with both files.
-The resulting executable is run twice (one acting as the computer, one acting as the retriever.
-The manager in the computer executable must take care of reading the input from standard input; the one in the retriever executable of writing the outcome and the explanation message to standard output and error respectively.
+The resulting executable is run twice (one acting as the computer, one acting as the retriever).
+The manager in the computer executable must take care of reading the input from standard input; the one in the retriever executable of writing the retrieved data to standard output.
 Both must take responsibility of the communication between them through a pipe.

-More precisely, the executable are called with two arguments: the first is an integer which is 0 if the executable is the computer, and 1 if it is the retriever; the second is the name of the pipe to be used for communication between the processes.
+More precisely, the executable is called with two arguments: the first is an integer which is 0 if the executable is the computer, and 1 if it is the retriever; the second is the name of the pipe to be used for communication between the processes.

+Normally, the standard output of the second invocation of the manager is compared to a provided reference output file using the white-diff comparator.
+However, the admins may provide a :file:`checker` executable, with the same properties as for Batch.
+If a file with such a name is found in the uploaded manager files, it will be run instead of the white-diff comparator.